 President, Saint Peter’s University

-President Cornacchia received a bachelor’s degree in political science in 1976 and a master’s degree in political science in 1979 from Fordham University.
-He also earned a Ph.D. in political science from Fordham University in 1985.
-Prior to becoming the first lay president of the University and after many years of teaching at Saint Peter’s, President Cornacchia served as the University’s academic dean and then as provost and vice president for academic affairs.
+Dr. Cornacchia attended Fordham University and earned a Bachelor’s degree in political science in 1976, a Master’s degree in political science in 1979 and a Ph.D. in political science in 1985.
+Prior to becoming the first lay president of Saint Peter’s and after many years of teaching at the University, Dr. Cornacchia served as academic dean and subsequently as provost and vice president for academic affairs.

-President Cornacchia and his wife, AnnMarie, live in Guarini House, a residence on the University’s Jersey City campus.
-They have two daughters, Lauren and Katherine, and two grandchildren, Ava Yvonne and Zachary.
+Dr. Cornacchia and his wife, AnnMarie, have two daughters, Lauren and Katherine, and three grandchildren, Ava, Zachary and Maximilian.